mazfil/lab-allocator/docs/meetings/team-meetings/team-meeting-5.md

 ## Agenda:

+- Everyone's progress throughout last week, and plans for this week
 - Any questions for (SoCo Admin)?
 - Front end interface thoughts, should we start rough development?
 - Audit 2 and SoW doscussion